 You can either put the soft cooked apples through a jelly strainer (about $9.00, see ordering at right, or pour them through cheesecloth in a colander.

 Or if you don't mind slightly chunky jelly, you don't need to sieve it.
 Just let the juice stand for 20 minutes, and Decant (pour off) the mostly clear liquid to use.
 Discard the bigger chunks of solids left behind at the bottom.
-The only purpose of the seive/filtering is to make a clearer jelly.
+The only purpose of the sieve/filtering is to make a clearer jelly.
 The more you filter it, the clearer it is.
 But it tastes the same!
+Personally, I find the sieving step to be messy, wastes a lot of the apple juice and pulp and unnecessary; decanting is faster, easier and yields more.

 I pointed out in the ingredients list that you could start with apple juice, store bought or your own.

-Either way, you'll need about 6 cups of juice now.
+Either way, you will need about 6 cups of juice now.

 Step 7 - Measure out the sweetener

-Depending upon which type of jam you're making (sugar, no-sugar, Stevia, my preference (or if you prefer, Splenda), mix of sugar and Stevia, my preference (or if you prefer, Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
+Depending upon which type of jam you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concentration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
 The precise measurements are found in directions inside each and every box of pectin sold (every brand, Ball, Kerr, Mrs. Wages, etc. has directions inside).
-I haven't seen a jelly recipe that uses only Stevia, my preference (or if you prefer, Splenda), and I haven't yet tried it; I suspect it would taste bland.
+I haven't seen a jelly recipe that uses only Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, , and I haven't yet tried it; I suspect it would taste bland.

 Type of jam